r-surrected/cmb-ahk/README.md

 ## Overview

-This repository contains my "ultimate" AutoHotkey scripts for City-17 Roblox HL2RP groups.
+This repository contains my Universal AutoHotkey scripts for City-17 Roblox HL2RP groups.

 I’ve been developing AHK tools for the Roblox HL2RP genre since 2021, and this project represents the most complete, refined, and game-tested version of those scripts.
 It's designed to make it easier to speak phrases or words that players say often.